IllusionMods/KK_Plugins/README.md

 </details>

 #### ClothingUnlocker

-**v2.0.1 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v159/)** - For Koikatsu and EmotionCreators<br/>
+- [EC_ClothingUnlocker]
+- [KK_ClothingUnlocker]

 Allows gender restricted clothing to be used on all characters.
 Also allows you to unlock bras or skirts with any top on a per-character, per-ourfit basis.
-This setting saves and loads with the character card or coordinate card to ensure compatibility.<br/>
+This setting saves and loads with the character card or coordinate card to ensure compatibility.

 <details><summary>Change Log</summary>
 v1.1 Added clothing unlocking for bras/skirts with any top<br/>